JKusunose/P4-1-FAPI/README.md

 File name: SetUpP4_1FAPI.m

-**General guide to use code as is**
+**General Instructions**

-To use the code, you must have the Vantage Verasonics system, as well as the code
+To use the code, you must have the Vantage Verasonics system, Matlab, as well as the package of matlab scripts provided through Verasonics installed onto your computer.
+Open matlab and set the Vantage folder (with all the Verasonics scripts) as your main folder.
+To use the P4-1 FAPI code as is, create a P4-1FAPI.mat file by running the setupP4-1FAPI script.
+Once the matfile is created and placed inside the folder called "matfiles", run VSX and use the P4-1FAPI code, while the appropriate transducer is attatched.

+Several things can be modified with relative ease in the script to suite your needs.
+* To change the depth of the image window, adjust the P.startDepth and P.endDepth.
+The numbers are represented in wavelength
+* Change Na to adjusted the number of acquisition angles (currently set to 7).
+The range of acquisition angles (curretly set -30 to 30 degrees) can be modified by changing the total angle of coverage (set to 60 in the same section)
+* In the